 We’re purpose and experience-led, because these are mutually uplifting things, with practices that respond (in small ways) to societal challenges around systemic inequity and the age of the Anthropocene.

-The commitments below are some of the things we’re doing to make our community better.
-We experiment and iterate on these with every event, and are actively making them as inclusive and accessible as possible, growing and changing with the community.
+These are some of the things we’re doing to make our community better – experimenting and iterating on them with every event, and actively working to make them as inclusive and accessible as possible.

 CODE OF CONDUCT